How is overuse syndrome treated?

 The easiest way to treat overuse syndrome is to stop the activities or motions that trigger your symptoms.
 Of course, this isn’t always possible since some of these activities are required for a specific job.
 If you aren’t able to completely cut out these activities, you should try to limit them as much as you can.
 The next step would be following conservative treatment recommended by your provider.
 These include:

-- Injection (by physician).
+- Injection (performed by a physician).

 - Gentle exercise.

 - Using a splint (you can either create one yourself or buy one, depending on the area that’s affected).

 - Making changes to activities that cause symptoms.

 The earlier you begin any of these treatments, after you begin feeling symptoms, the more effective they’ll be.
 You may also be referred to occupational therapy or physical therapy, where you’ll receive specific recommendations on how to relieve your discomfort, and on how to reduce any future recurrence of these symptoms.